 At the same time, without uniqueness, your app will simply get lost among similar products.
 So the real professional skill you should strive to hone is the ability to filter best practices that might be applied to your product and use them in a unique way.

 Nowadays, the number of gadgets people use on a daily basis is not limited just to a laptop and smartphone.
-Smartwatches, TV sets, tablets etc. are the devices that can be connected to the Internet and, thus, we may use them to access our favorite applications.
+Smartwatches, TV sets, tablets, etc. are devices that can be connected to the Internet and, thus, we may use them to access our favorite applications.
 This is the reason why the UX design community became concerned about consistency.

 As users, we are creatures of a habit.
 Due to this, we expect that our experience with a particular digital product will be the same regardless of the device we chose at a specific moment.
 Hence, designers not only need to create a stunning UX design for web or mobile, but they also have to think about how to make it consistent and predictable across different platforms.

 The last but not the least UX design goal we want to outline in this article is (unexpectedly!) related to the text content.
 Historically, UX design has been more associated with visualization and, as a result, texts have been often undervalued and neglected.
-But, fortunately, such situation has changed recently.
+But, fortunately, such a situation has changed recently.

 As we mentioned at the beginning of this article, UX trends are changing all the time.
 That’s why to create relevant web and mobile applications which offer a delightful user experience, you should always keep your finger on a pulse.
-So our final tip for today: whatever you do, try to always put yourself in user’s shoes.
+So our final tip for today: whatever you do, try to always put yourself in the user’s shoes.
 Asking such simple questions as Is the product easy to use? and How do I feel after an interaction with this app? will for sure help you resolve most professional challenges.